Trump looks to rev up his base at Daytona 500

-WASHINGTON (AP) -- President Donald Trump will look to rev up his appeal with a key voting demographic Sunday -- NASCAR fans -- as he takes in the Daytona 500.
+WASHINGTON (AP) — President Donald Trump is looking to rev up his appeal with NASCAR fans, who are a key voting demographic, when he takes in the Daytona 500 on Sunday.

 NASCAR drivers may drive toward the left on their trip around the oval racetrack, but their fans lean right, which helps explain the regularity with which GOP presidents have made their way to the track.